The Death of the Survey: The Rise of AI Behavioral Twins

 Declining Response Rates

-Low response rates create two major problems:
+Low response rates create two compounding problems:

 The "Say-Do" Gap